-Fayette County juveniles set youth center on fire
+Fayette County juvenile facility damaged by fire

+NOTE: This story has been updated with new information and a response from the state.

-FAYETTE COUNTY, Tenn. — Three sources in Fayette County told WREG that Somerville Volunteer firefighters were called to Wilder after a number of juveniles started a fire at Wilder Youth Development Center.
+FAYETTE COUNTY, Tenn. — Three sources in Fayette County told WREG that Somerville Volunteer firefighters were called to Wilder after a report of a fire at Wilder Youth Development Center.

+A spokesperson said the juveniles broke through fire escape doors and damaged property inside of the school and two dorms.

 The incident happened New Year’s weekend between Saturday night and Sunday morning.
 WREG was told the fire turned on the building’s sprinkler system, which quickly knocked down the fire.
+The state says the fire began from a defective light fixture that landed on a bean bag chair.

 Velicia Brown lives near Wilder Youth Development, and she says she is concerned every time she hears about problems at the center.